OracleCPS/GG4BigData/CloudWorkshop_GG4BD_300.md

 ### SECTION 3 - R

 R is an integrated suite of software facilities for data manipulation, calculation and graphical display.
-Among other things it has
+Among other things it has :

 • An effective data handling and storage facility,
 • A suite of operators for calculations on arrays, in particular matrices,
 • A large, coherent, integrated collection of intermediate tools for data analysis,
 • Graphical facilities for data analysis and display either directly at the computer or on hard-copy
 • A  well  developed,  simple  and  effective  programming  language  (called  ‘S’)  which  includes conditionals, loops, user defined recursive functions and input and output facilities.
-(Indeed most of the system supplied functions are themselves written in the S language.
+(Indeed most of the system supplied functions are themselves written in the S language)

 ### 1. Using R Interactively